Robina Public Interest Scholars Program

 Program and Scholarship Overview

-- Continued support for a career in public service
+- Lifelong, alumni support for a career in public service

-- The applicant must be an entering first year law student for fall 2016 at the University of Minnesota Law School.
+- The applicant must be an entering first-year JD law student for fall 2023 at the University of Minnesota Law School.

 - Applicants may be citizens or permanent residents of the United States.
 International students are eligible to apply, but if selected, will be responsible for any applicable scholarship taxes.

-- Applicants must already be admitted for the incoming class of 2016
+Applicants must already be admitted for the incoming class of 2023.
+The application is available on the admitted student website under Affordability & Financing.

 The University of Minnesota Law School Robina Committee will review applications.
 The Committee will also consider previously submitted admissions materials.